Last Updated: November 03, 2023

 Equipment Required for Test

-- The system should contain a Chrome or Firefox browser.
+- Chrome or Firefox browser.

 Environment Required for the Test